Engee documentation

 Description

-When the inductance error is not taken into account, the behaviour of the component is identical to the block Inductor.
+When the inductance error is not taken into account, the behavior of the component is identical to the block Inductor.

-In its simplest form, the Inductor block models a linear inductance coil described by the following equation:
+In its simplest form, the block Inductor (Advanced) simulates a linear inductor described by the following equation:

 • — inductance;